sheki/talks/gophercon_2015_notes.md

 * Parse has around 100 api end points.
 * We picked low traffic read endpoints and slowly moved on to write end points.
 * Through out the process we ran traffic through a shadow cluster and compared results with our prod ruby cluster.
-* we found out that a lot of unexpected behaviour supported by our ruby stack and we had to go implement it as our customers relied on it.
+* we found out a lot of unexpected behaviour supported by our ruby stack and had to implement it in go.
 * One example of this is how ruby would represent arrays in HTTP parameters.
 * this process went on and we started making progress.